 In Michigan.
 Child support payments are set based on a formula that accounts for the child’s need and the parents’ ability to pay.
 Often, however, a wide range of variables can lead to a broad array of child support orders.

-Parents who are involved in a child custody case should not go it alone.
+Parents who are involved in a child suport case should not go it alone.
 It is vital to show up to your hearing prepared.
 That means developing a detailed breakdown of your income and assets – and those of the other parent – as well as an analysis of child-related expenses.

-A Grand Rapids family lawyer at Kraayeveld Law will help you get the information and documentation you need to be prepared for your hearing.
+A Grand Rapids family lawyer at Kraayeveld Family Law will help you get the information and documentation you need to be prepared for your hearing.
 The attorney will also use forensic, discovery and investigative tactics to ensure that you have all information available to you about the other parent’s financial situation.

 Our attorneys can additionally assist with efforts to modify an existing child support award.
 A parent seeking a modification must show that there has been a substantial change in circumstances warranting the modification.

-Speak with a Grand Rapids Family Lawyer Today If You’re Facing a Support Issue
+Speak With a Grand Rapids Family Lawyer Today if You’re Facing a Support Issue

-At Kraayeveld Law, our Grand Rapids family lawyers help people efficiently untangle their marriages and navigate a wide range of issues, like child support, child custody, and alimony.
+At Kraayeveld Family Law, our Grand Rapids family lawyers help people efficiently untangle their marriages and navigate a wide range of issues, like child support, child custody, and alimony.
 We take the time to understand each client’s unique needs and craft a legal strategy accordingly.

 Call 616-285-0808 or contact us online to make an appointment to speak with a Grand Rapids family lawyer about your situation.